-KVM stands for Kernel Based Virtual Machine, is a virtualization software which provides ability to run a multiple guest operating systems with the help of hardware virtualization extensions.
-It supports wide variety of guest operating system’s such as Linux, Windows, Solaris, Haiku, REACT OS and much more.
+KVM stands for Kernel-Based Virtual Machine, is a virtualization software which provides an ability to run a multiple guest operating systems with the help of hardware virtualization extensions.
+It supports a wide variety of guest operating system’s such as Linux, Windows, Solaris, Haiku, REACT OS and much more.

-KVM can be managed using command line or available graphical tools.
-Virt-Manager (Virtual Machine Manager) is the most widely used application for managing KVM based virtual machines, it supports creating, editing, starting, and stopping KVM-based virtual machines, as well as live or cold migration of guest machines between hosts.
+KVM can be managed using a command line or available graphical tools.
+Virt-Manager (Virtual Machine Manager) is the most widely used application for managing KVM based virtual machines.
+It supports creating, editing, starting, and stopping KVM-based virtual machines, as well as the live or cold migration of guest machines between hosts.

-If the above commands returns with any output showing vmx or svm then your hardware supports VT else it does not.
+If the above command returns with output showing VMX or SVM, then your hardware supports VT else it does not.

-# yum install qemu-kvm qemu-img virt-manager libvirt libvirt-python libvirt-client virt-install virt-viewer
+yum install -y qemu-kvm qemu-img virt-manager libvirt libvirt-python libvirt-client virt-install virt-viewer

 - qemu-kvm = QEMU emulator

 - virt-install = Command line tool to create virtual machines.

 - libvirt = Provides libvirtd daemon that manages virtual machines and controls hypervisor.